-The read operation is otherwise identical to that found in NOR-Flash memory, and permits the reading of individual devices with this architecture [22].
-This is achieved by applying a read voltage, V{REF} , between CG and BG (CG and ground), to the appropriate wordline, a small voltage, e.g. <0.5 V, to the appropriate bitline, and testing for channel conductivity (current flow).
-Note that since the devices are normally-off, current will only flow if the particular device that is addressed is in a logical-1 state.
-V{REF} should be chosen such that it falls between the two threshold voltages of the 0 and 1 states, e.g. 0.6 V (Fig. 2c).
-The ability to target individual devices (bits) lends itself towards RAM applications due to the speed of addressing an individual bit at random.
-Unlike the dominant RAM technology, DRAM, this memory will be nonvolatile with non-destructive read, but with similar (or improved) performance capabilities in other respects.
+The read operation is otherwise identical to that found in NOR-Flash memory and permits the reading of individual devices with this architecture [22].
+This is achieved by applying a read voltage, V{REF} , between CG and BG (CG and ground), to the appropriate wordline, a small voltage, e.g., <0.5 V, to the appropriate bitline, and testing for channel conductivity (current flow).
+Note that since the devices are normally off, current will only flow if the particular device that is addressed is in a logical-1 state.
+V{REF} should be chosen such that it falls between the two threshold voltages of the

 Fig. 5.
-Transient simulation for the change in threshold voltage (dashed black line) during the voltage pulse with the corresponding current density through the tunnelling region (grey line) for; a, write cycle (top), and, b, erase cycle (bottom).
-In both cases the logic state is changed within 10 ns.
+Transient simulation for the change in threshold voltage (black dashed line) during the voltage pulse with the corresponding current density through the tunneling region (gray line) for (a) write cycle (top) and (b) erase cycle (bottom).
+In both cases, the logic state is changed within 10 ns.